DataAnalyst77002/Boston_Marathon/README.md

 # Boston_Marathon

+The software that we used during this project included:

+- Visual Basics for Applications (VBA)
+- Python
+- Jupyter Notebook
+- Visual Studio Code
+- HTML
+- Pickle from sklearn
+- Pandas
+- Numpy
+- Joblib

+The machine learning ("ML") models we tested before settling on linear regression included:

+- Lasso
+- Ridge
+- ElasticNet

 ![Boston_Marathon](slides/Slide1.png)

-In this Machine Learning Group Project the team and I created models to calculate the splits of a Boston Marathon runner based on Bib Number, Gender, Weather, and Projected Time.
+In this Machine Learning Group Project the team and I created models to calculate the splits of a Boston Marathon runner based on:

+- Age
+- Bib Number
+- Gender
+- Weather
+- Projected Time

 # Process